Awer Mabil

-Awer Bul Mabil (born 15 September 1995) is an Australian professional soccer player. who represents the Australia national team at international level.
-He plays as a winger for Sparta Prague on loan from La Liga club Cádiz.
+Awer Bul Mabil (born 15 September 1995) is a professional soccer player who plays as a winger for Segunda División club CD Castellón.
+Born as a South Sudanese refugee in Kenya, he plays for the Australia national team.

-Born a South Sudanese refugee in Kenya, Mabil played youth soccer at the South Australian National Training Centre and with Adelaide United.
+Mabil played youth soccer at the South Australian National Training Centre and with Adelaide United.
 He made his senior debut for Campbelltown City, before making his debut in the A-League for Adelaide United in 2013.

 He is co-founder of the humanitarian charity Barefoot to Boots, which aims to improve health, education, and gender equality among refugees, as well as equipping young refugees with sports equipment.
 In January 2023 he was named Young Australian of the Year.

 Early life and education

 Mabil was born on 15 September 1995 to South Sudanese parents in Kakuma, located in northwestern Kenya.
 He lived with his family in the Kakuma Refugee Camp until the age of 10 when they moved to Australia and settled in Adelaide.
-He first began playing soccer at the Kenyan refugee camp at around the age of five, stating: "We would just go outside and start kicking around.
+He first began playing football at the Kenyan refugee camp at around the age of five, stating: "We would just go outside and start kicking around.
 It was not structured and there was little else to do".
 They played with bare feet and used a rolled-up sock as a football.
 During a 2022 World Cup qualifier, Mabil said "I was born in a hut, a little hut.
 My hotel room here is definitely bigger than the hut, the room we had as a family in that refugee camp".

 Mabil attended St Columba College throughout his teenage years in Adelaide, graduating in 2013.